adamenger/spacelift-gcp-example-repo/README.md

 * `spacelift_worker_service_account` - this is set to the email address of the "Spacelift Worker" service account.
 * `operator_roles` - this is the list of roles that we grant to the projects Spacelift Operator account. e.g: if you need to create pubsub topics, use `pubsub.admin`

-See a full list of available roles [here](https://cloud.google.com/iam/docs/understanding-roles) and remember to choose the least permissive role!
+See a full list of available roles [here](https://cloud.google.com/iam/docs/understanding-roles) and remember to choose the least permissive role for the job being done!

 ### Organization Folder